ajsmith/docker-volume-backup/README.md

 # docker-volume-backup

-A simple backup tool for backing up volumes from Docker containers.
+A simple tool for backing up volumes from Docker containers.

 When I say simple, I mean it.
-For now, this is basically just a Fedora image with tar installed.
+This is basically just a Fedora image with tar installed.
 In the future, I may add helper scripts, and container introspection, and some form of automation to make the backup process less manual.